 - Inform rider of decision to grant or deny request.

-- Make the request as far in advance as possible, particularly when there is a long-term issue, e.g. there is no accessible bus stop, the incline to the passenger’s front door is too steep to be picked up at the front, construction, etc. Advance requests can be made during the eligibility determination, reservation and/or complaint process.
+- Make the modification request as far in advance as possible, particularly when there is a long-term problem.
+For example, there is no accessible bus stop, the ramp to the passenger’s front door is too steep to be picked up at the front, construction blocks the regular route, etc. Advance requests can be made at any time during the eligibility determination, reservation, or complaint process.

-Transit providers do not need to provide a modification if it would:
+Transit providers do not need to provide a modification if it:

-- Cause a direct threat to the health or safety of others.
-For example, leaving the transit vehicle unattended in a high traffic area that could likely result in a collision and endanger the safety of the other passengers.
+- Causes a direct threat to the health or safety of others.
+For example, when assisting a passenger means leaving the transit vehicle unattended in a high traffic area, that could likely result in a collision and endanger the safety of the other passengers.

-- Result in an undue financial or administrative burden to the transit agency.
-(Applies only to recipients of Federal financial assistance) An individual who requests a specific driver for a paratransit trip may be denied this request because this would cause an administrative burden.
+- Results in an undue financial or administrative burden to the transit agency.
+(Applies only to recipients of Federal financial assistance.)
+An individual who requests a specific driver for a paratransit trip may be denied this request because this would cause an administrative burden.